 Flynn then met with Levi’s head of global product innovation and secured an early-adopter agreement for Evrnu use after having George’s handwoven denim made into two pairs of 511 jeans.
-Target then signed on to redevelop one of their core items, such as socks or underwear, using Evrnu technology for debut in stores in 2018.
+Target then signed on to redevelop one of their core items, such as socks or Underwear For Men UFM, using Evrnu technology for debut in stores in 2018.

 The real beauty and innovation of Evrnu?

 • It can be enhanced.
 It it’s liquid state, moisture-wicking or antimicrobial properties can be added.
 Evrnu also takes dye efficiently (and with a 30 percent reduction in impact compared to the dying of cotton or polyester).

 • It’s strong.
 Using Evrnu technology, the cellulose can be stripped down to a pure carbon chain which is three times stronger than steel and 1/5 as heavy.

 • It’s good for the environment.
 Production of Evrnu takes 98 percent less water than cotton production and gives off 90 percent less carbon dioxide than the process used to create polyester.

 And get this…Evrnu can be recycled again and again and again—literally three times before it breaks down into sugar.

 Whew.
 As designers, many of us dream of never-before-used construction techniques, never-before-seen prints and textiles or incorporating cutting edge technology into garments to make consumers lives easier.

 However, just imagine the larger impact of creating an A-line dress in Evrnu.
 While the A-line dress has certainly “been done before,” a garment that can be recycled and worn for generations to come with minimal impact on the environment?
 Well, we think that counts as “the next big thing” in fashion.
 Congrats, Flynn and Stanev—you inspire us to rethink the type of contributions emerging designers can make in the fashion industry.